clastix/kamaji/README.md

 Q. So I need a costly cloud infrastructure to try Kamaji?

 A. No, it is possible to try Kamaji on your laptop with [KinD](./deploy/kind/README.md).
-We're porting it also on Canonical MicroK8s as an add-on, _tbd_.